Arab Revolt: Increased Allied assistance and the end of fighting (November 1917– October 1918)

-In 1918, the Arab cavalry gained in strength (as it seemed victory was at hand) and they were able to provide Allenby's army with intelligence on Ottoman army positions.
-They also harassed Ottoman supply columns, attacked small garrisons, and destroyed railway tracks.
-A major victory occurred on 27 September when an entire brigade of Ottoman, Austrian and German troops, retreating from Mezerib, was virtually wiped out in a battle with Arab forces near the village of Tafas (which the Turks had plundered during their retreat).
+In 1918, the Arab cavalry gained in strength, as it seemed victory was at hand, and they were able to provide Allenby's army with intelligence on Ottoman army positions.
+They harassed Ottoman supply columns, attacked small garrisons, and destroyed railway tracks.
+A major victory occurred on 27 September when an entire brigade of Ottoman, Austrian and German troops, retreating from Mezerib, was virtually wiped out in a battle with Arab forces near the village of Tafas, which the Turks had plundered during their retreat.

 This led to the so-called Tafas massacre, in which Lawrence claimed in a letter to his brother to have issued a "no-prisoners" order, maintaining after the war that massacre was in retaliation for the earlier Ottoman massacre of the village of Tafas, and that he had at least 250 German and Austrian POWs together with an uncounted number of Turks lined up to be summarily shot.
-Lawrence later wrote in The Seven Pillars of Wisdom that "In a madness born of the horror of Tafas we killed and killed, even blowing in the heads of the fallen and of the animals; as though their death and running blood could slake our agony".
+Lawrence later wrote in Seven Pillars of Wisdom that "In a madness born of the horror of Tafas we killed and killed, even blowing in the heads of the fallen and of the animals; as though their death and running blood could slake our agony."
 In part due to these attacks, Allenby's last offensive, the Battle of Megiddo, was a stunning success.

 By late September and October 1918, an increasingly demoralized Ottoman Army began to retreat and surrender whenever possible to British troops.
 "Sherifial irregulars" accompanied by Lieutenant Colonel T. E. Lawrence captured Deraa on 27 September 1918.
 The Ottoman army was routed in less than 10 days of battle.
 Allenby praised Faisal for his role in the victory: "I send your Highness my greetings and my most cordial congratulations upon the great achievement of your gallant troops ...
-Thanks to our combined efforts, the Ottoman army is everywhere in full retreat".
+Thanks to our combined efforts, the Ottoman army is everywhere in full retreat."

-The first Arab Revolt forces to reach Damascus were Sharif Naser's Hashemite camel cavalry and the cavalry of the Ruwallah tribe, led by Nuri Sha'lan, on 30 September 1918.
+On 30 September 1918, the first Arab Revolt forces to reach Damascus were Sharif Naser's Hashemite camel cavalry and the cavalry of the Ruwallah tribe, led by Nuri Sha'lan.
 The bulk of these troops remained outside of the city with the intention of awaiting the arrival of Sharif Faisal.
-However, a small contingent from the group was sent within the walls of the city, where they found the Arab Revolt flag already raised by surviving Arab nationalists among the citizenry.
+A small contingent from the group was sent within the walls of the city, where they found the Arab Revolt flag already raised by surviving Arab nationalists among the citizenry.
 Later that day Australian Light Horse troops marched into Damascus.
 Auda Abu Ta'yi, T. E. Lawrence and Arab troops rode into Damascus the next day, 1 October.
 At the end of the war, the Egyptian Expeditionary Force had seized Palestine, Transjordan, Lebanon, large parts of the Arabian peninsula and southern Syria.
-Medina, cut off from the rest of the Ottoman Empire, would not surrender until January 1919.
+Medina, cut off from the rest of the Ottoman Empire, surrendered in January 1919.